Monday, 14 May 2012

-that this blog is about my experiences with my hair as a black woman.
-Its not
+I felt the need to clarify that this blog is about my experiences with my hair as a black woman.
+Its not meant to give professional advise on hair, but rather tips and suggestions.

-a black woman trying to find ways to take better care of my hair.
+I'm not a hairdresser, but a black woman trying to find ways to take better care of my hair.

-although I mainly blog about relaxed hair, I will be writing about other types i.e natural, dreds, weaves, wigs etc. I would like for this to be a platform
+I aim to interview women whose hair I like as well as interview professionals from time to time.
+Also, although I mainly blog about relaxed hair, I will be writing about other types i.e natural, dreds, weaves, wigs etc. I would like for this to be a platform where we can let our hair down (excuse the pun) and hopefully help each other through bad hair days coz we all know there's nothing worse than a black woman's hairstyle gone wrong EISH.

 Dry hair